 4. It is extremely difficult to leave an abuser

-Victims of abuse know this very well – it seems impossible to leave the aggressor.
+Victims of abuse know this very well – it seems impossible to leave the aggressor or a physically abusive husband.
 Regardless of how violent he may be at some moments, he is usually quite seductive and charming in the others.
 The abuse can happen with long periods of seemingly peaceful and quite happy days.
 But, unfortunately, once he crossed the line of raising his hand on you, it’s highly likely that he’ll do it again.
 Some do it in a few years, others never seem to stop, but it’s rare to see isolated occurring of physical violence that never happened again.
 Except when they don’t get a chance to repeat what they did.

 Want to have a happier, healthier marriage?